bschmalhofer/doc-developer/content/how-to-publish-otrs-extensions/package-porting.rst

 In an effort to improve consistency and enforce new UX guidelines, a new and common front end messages API has been introduced in OTRS 8.
 Developers should strive to use only this way of informing users of application changes.
 A front end component has been created for this feature, and it's included by default in every application.

-The API has been re-used from a previous integration, albeit with some changes.
-By emitting an event on the global event bus it's still possible to trigger display of a message on the user screen.
+The API has been reused from a previous integration, albeit with some changes.
+By emitting an event on the global event bus it is still possible to trigger display of a message on the user screen.
 For example, in order to show a toast style message, you can just emit an event like so:

 .. code-block:: js

    this.$bus.$emit('showToastMessage', {
        id: 'aSampleToastMessage'
        heading: 'This is a %s heading',
        headingPlaceholders: [ 'toast' ],
        text: 'This is a %s message text.',
        textPlaceholders: [ 'toast' ],
        variant: 'warning',
    });

-If your use-case is to prevent user from interacting with the app until they make a choice or acknowledge a message, you can trigger display of a blocking modal message.
+If your use case is to prevent user from interacting with the app until they make a choice or acknowledge a message, you can trigger display of a blocking modal message.
 The interface is similar, please note the different name of the event:

 .. code-block:: js

    this.$bus.$emit('showModalMessage', {
        id: 'aSampleModalMessage'
        heading: 'This is a %s heading',
        headingPlaceholders: [ 'modal' ],
        text: 'This is a %s message text.',
        textPlaceholders: [ 'modal' ],
        buttonBehavior: 'yesNo',
    });

-Both message styles provide numerous configuration options, so make sure to consult the `component documentation in the design system <https://doc.otrs.com/doc/api/otrs/8.0/frontend/dist/designsystem/#/documentation/components/common/common-messages>`_ for complete API description.
+Both message styles provide numerous configuration options, so make sure to consult the `component documentation <https://doc.otrs.com/doc/api/otrs/8.0/frontend/dist/designsystem/#/documentation/components/common/common-messages>`__  in the design system for complete API description.

 Renamed Message Events